populationgenomics/metamist/docs/installation.md

 #### Running MariaDB

 Metamist uses a MariaDB 11 database.
-Docker is probably the easiest way to run the metamist MariaDB database locally.
+Docker is the easiest way to run the Metamist MariaDB database locally.

 We have found that [OrbStack](https://orbstack.dev/) is faster and easier to use than [Docker Desktop](https://docs.docker.com/desktop/) but either should work fine.